russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read The Code of the Extraordinary Mind

-• Entrepreneurs looking for unconventional strategies to achieve personal and professional success.
+Entrepreneurs looking for innovative strategies to succeed.

 The Miracles of Your Mind